Pistorius case embarrasses South African police again

 South Africa has one of the highest murder rates in the world and the highest number of reported rapes per capita of any Interpol member country.

-The police commissioner is investigating claims by a police union that parts of a 464 million-rand (34.7 million pounds) DNA database machine were sold for scrap while about 500 million rand's worth of evidence has been stolen from narcotics labs in the province home to Johannesburg and Pretoria.
+The police commissioner is investigating claims by a police union that parts of a 464 million-rand ($53 million) DNA database machine were sold for scrap while about 500 million rand's worth of evidence has been stolen from narcotics labs in the province home to Johannesburg and Pretoria.

 Former police commissioner Jackie Selebi was sentenced two years ago to 15 years in prison for accepting bribes from a convicted drug smuggler.

-Last year President Jacob Zuma was forced to sack Selebi's successor, Bheki Cele, after the government's corruption watchdog raised concerns about the police chief's involvement in a questionable $100 million (65.5 million pounds) land deal.
+Last year President Jacob Zuma was forced to sack Selebi's successor, Bheki Cele, after the government's corruption watchdog raised concerns about the police chief's involvement in a questionable $100 million land deal.

 After the end of apartheid, Nelson Mandela's "Rainbow Nation" was more successful in transforming its judicial system, abolishing the death penalty and turning once-draconian courts into a transparent system that has won plaudits from international and local legal experts.